B

 Jerry Jeff's demo of the song—cut after the WBAI performance—was issued on his 1999 CD Best Of The Vanguard Years.
 At the time, Vanguard passed on the song, leading Walker to Atlantic/Atco Records where he made his hit version.

 Walker is ambiguous regarding the exact order of these "Bojangles" recordings in his 1999 autobiography Gypsy Songman.
-My take is: Walker's WBAI, Damron's, Walker's Vanguard demo, Jerry Cole's, then Walker's Atco hit.
+My take is: Walker's WBAI, Damron's, Bobby Cole's, Walker's Vanguard demo, then Walker's Atco hit.
 Regardless, Allen Damron's was the earliest done for release—as well as the first to hit the streets.

 Boll Weevil Song, The see Mississippi Boweavil Blues